 Anthem, you will have heard of it no doubt.
-Anybody with the slightest toe dipped in to Gaming, Social Media or having seen the odd Bus drive past will be familiar.
-Being the latest title from Bioware the stakes were high and it has to be said, Bioware fans can be a fervent pack when they are poked with a stick.
+Anybody with the slightest toe dipped in to Gaming, Social Media.
+Or having seen the odd Bus drive past will be familiar.
+Being the latest title from Bioware the stakes were high.
+It has to be said, Bioware fans can be a fervent pack when they are poked with a stick.
 Let’s be straight up from the front.

-The company has tried to deliver a game du jour, moderately massively persistently online, bullet sponge enemies and heaps of customisation.
+The company has tried to deliver a game du jour.
+A moderately massively persistently online, bullet sponge enemies and heaps of customisation.

 The company has actually delivered a flawed, but fun game that can be enjoyed on different levels if you forgive a few structural issues.